Once there was a world that seemed at first glance much like other worlds you may have lived in or read about, but it

 The three girls snickered.

 Pain pierced Rachel’s heart.
-Nothing had as much power to hurt her as insults to her precious broom.
+Nothing had as much power to hurt her as insults to her broom.
 But she did not let it show.
 Keeping up a calm mask was a trick she and Sandra had learned from their mother at a young age.

 She raised her head haughtily.
 “It is a very good broom.
 Much better than the ones you’re riding!”

 Cydney’s eyes narrowed.
 “I will have you know that my broom is an O.I.
 Redbird Flycycle.
 You can’t buy a better broom.”

 Belladonna smirked.
 “She doesn’t know a good broom from a bad one, Cydney.
 Look how tiny she is.
 She can’t be a student.
 She must be somebody’s baby sister.”
 She moved closer, circling Rachel.
 “Are those even your robes?
 Or did you put your big sister’s clothes on this morning?”

 Cydney gave Rachel’s garments a cynical look.
 “Full-academic is so old-fashioned.
 Nobody wears it any more.
 Is your family too poor to buy new clothes?”